jaymoz/ISLES-Challenge-2024/README.md

 ```
 You must first set up a few things on your local machine or a capable server such as the model that will be used(nnUNetv2).
 You need to set paths on your machine representing where you save raw data, preprocessed data, and trained models.
 * nnUNet_raw: This is where you put your starting point data.
 It should follow the nnUNet datasets naming [convention](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).
 * nnUNet_preprocessed: Preprocessed data will be saved here.
-This folder will be used by nnUNet when you run the preprocessing command (we will cover it below) in order to save the preprocessed data.
+This folder will be used by nnUNet when you run the preprocessing command to save the preprocessed data.
-* nnUNet_results: this is the folder where nnUNet will save the training artifacts, including model weights, configuration JSON files and debug output.
+* nnUNet_results: This is the folder where nnUNet will save the training artifacts, including model weights, configuration JSON files and debug output.

 We recommend creating the following structure: